ooples/pine_script_docs/source/Debugging.rst

 Plotting numeric values
 -----------------------

 The simplest way to inspect numerical values is to just plot them in your script's display area.
-Whether your script is in a pane or on the chart, you will be able to see the variable's value on each bar.

 This script plots the value of `bar_index <https://www.tradingview.com/pine-script-reference/v4/#var_bar_index>`__ on each bar.
 ``bar_index`` is a built-in variable in Pine.
 It contains a bar's number, which begins at zero on the dataset's first bar and increases by one on each subsequent bar::